 What's in QVAR AUTOHALER and QVAR INHALER

-The name of your medication is QVAR AUTOHALER or QVAR INHALER.
-It contains an active ingredient called beclomethasone dipropionate.
+The name of your medication is QVAR Autohaler and QVAR Inhaler.
+It contains an active

-The amount of medicine in each puff of QVAR 50 AUTOHALER and QVAR 50 INHALER is 50 micrograms of beclomethasone dipropionate,
+The amount of medicine in each puff of QVAR 50 Autohaler and QVAR 50 Inhaler is 50

-and 100 micrograms in each puff of QVAR 100 AUTOHALER and QVAR 100 INHALER.
+micrograms of beclometasone dipropionate, and 100 micrograms in each puff of QVAR

-Each QVAR AUTOHALER or QVAR INHALER 200 dose contains at least 200 puffs.
+Each QVAR Autohaler and QVAR Inhaler 200 dose contains at least 200 puffs.

 What QVAR AUTOHALER and QVAR INHALER are used for